 - Refrain from launching, operating, or retrieving drones or other remote-controlled aerial vehicles

 - Enjoy snacks or picnics in designated areas, and carry out all trash

 Please stay on the trails for your safety, and the safety of wildlife.
 Poison ivy and ticks are common in Massachusetts, so be sure to wear proper footwear, learn how to identify each, and be on the lookout.
 Also bring plenty of water, especially during the summer.

 Mass Audubon welcomes visitors to capture the beauty and wonder of our statewide network of wildlife sanctuaries through photography.
 If you would like to use a wildlife sanctuary for commercial photography purposes, please review the complete guidelines and learn how to schedule a time.

-* Limited archery hunting for White-tailed Deer by a small group of invited hunters is permitted at Moose Hill October 1-December 31 (except Sundays) as part of our habitat management efforts.
+* As part of our habitat management efforts, limited archery hunting for White-tailed Deer by a small group of invited hunters is permitted at Moose Hill during the state-approved season (early October through December).
+State law prohibits hunting on Sundays.
 Learn more >